Fire Barrett professors for sexual misconduct

 For the past 20 years Arizona State University's Barrett Honors College has protected professors who sexually abuse students.
 ASU silences victims and protects accused professors.

 The grooming process at Barrett begins in mandatory freshman Human Event seminars, and progresses to Study Abroad trips, teaching assistantships, and thesis direction.
 ASU Policy acknowledges the power a professor holds over a student makes sexual and romantic relationships inherently exploitative.

 ASU received reports that former Barrett professor Eric Susser exposed himself to students in 2002 and sexually harassed students on Barrett Study Abroad in 2005, but he wasn't fired until 2012.
 He is one of 11 current and former Barrett professors listed in a Title IX complaint currently under federal investigation by the Department of Education.

-There are still faculty accused of sexual harassment teaching at Barrett, including Jacquie Scott who continues to lead Barrett Study Abroad trips despite being accused of sexually harassing multiple students on a Barrett Study Abroad trip a decade ago.
+There are still faculty accused of sexual harassment teaching at Barrett, including Jacquie Scott, who grabbed a male student's hips and forced him to dance with her while insisting he was the "younger version of [her] husband" on a Study Abroad trip in 2008.

 Professors should not receive "slaps on the wrist" for sexual misconduct, as they have in the past.
 Predatory professors must be terminated so they can't abuse more students.